Introduction and definitions

 At the time data is collected, and where we have obtained personal data directly from an individual, the individual must give their consent to their data being obtained, and have the opportunity to opt out of any subsequent uses of their data.
 We must ensure individuals have a very clear and unambiguous understanding of the purpose(s) for collecting the data and how it will be used.

 Where our business contacts wish to receive marketing material, such as blog posts, insights and/or news, they subscribe via our website choosing the content they wish to receive.
-They supply their email address, and may unsubscribe immediately or at any time thereafter.
-Each blog post, insight and/or news item has an unsubscribe option.
-Their email address is not used for any other marketing purposes.
+They supply their email address and may unsubscribe immediately or at any time thereafter.
+Each email correspondence for a blog post, insight or news item has a clear unsubscribe option.
+Lichfields reserves the right to email subscribers with updates that may be of interest to them, even if not explicitly subscribed to, at its discretion.
+Such examples could include (but are not limited to) policy updates, product releases and events.

 A record of who, when, how, and what we told people who consented to receive marketing material, such as blog posts, insights and/or news is retained by the Marketing Department.